low-ghost/clojure-presentation/README.md

 #{1 2 3}
 ```
 Duplicate keys will throw.
+###### Nil
+All undefined values are nil.
+No undefined/null/None nonsense.
 ### Working with collections
-One of the tenants of clojure is programming to abstraction such that functions work similarly regardless of the type of the paramater.
+One of the tenants of clojure is programming to abstraction such that functions work similarly regardless of the type of the parameter.
 Thus thinking in terms of datatypes and which functions can work on them is probably wrong headed and it would be better to think 'cons adds an element at the beginning of that collection' etc. However, it'll help get our feet wet with the data types we've covered.
 ##### Getting Values
 You can get values out of maps, sets, vectors etc via get or by using the value as a getter:
 ```clojure